 We All Have a Food Story, Here’s Mine

-I grew up in a family peppered with food stories, and secrets.
+I grew up in a family peppered with food stories and secrets.
 Candy was sometimes a reward; cookies were there to hold my hand through deep loss, and a steamy bowl of my grandmother’s matzoh ball soup comforted me and made me feel cherished.

 Yet, I was also taught that women were not really supposed to like food.
 Women should always be watching their weight.

-Starting at age 11, it was commonplace for me to dabble in the latest diet trend, losing and gaining the weight back, going round and round in a never-ending cycle of diet success and failure.
+Starting at age 11, it was commonplace for me to dabble in the latest diet trend—losing and gaining the weight back, going round and round in a never-ending cycle of diet success and failure.

-Soon after, the babies came.
-Three of them, very close together (twins, and the third, less than two years later).
-Exhaustion, extra weight, stress, and a whole lot of mindless eating and drinking ensued to make it through the days.
-Although I knew a lot about healthy food and nutrition, I was losing my way.
-Soothing myself with food or wine was a deeply ingrained emotional eating habit, and it became crystal clear that the food stories I inherited as a young adult came back to take hold.
-Sugar and wine failed me every time and only left me more tired, with more weight and more frustration.
+Soon after, the babies came—three of them, very close together (twins, and a third less than two years later).
+Exhaustion, extra weight, stress, and a whole lot of mindless eating and drinking became part of my daily survival.
+Although I knew a lot about healthy food and nutrition, I found myself losing my way.
+Soothing myself with food or wine was a deeply ingrained emotional eating habit.
+The food stories I had inherited as a young adult came back to take hold.